anthonye2007/vr-software-engineering-post/post.md

 ### Depth
 The Rift renders a slightly different image for each eye (this is called *stereoscopic rendering*) which allows humans to sense depth in the virtually images just like in the physical world.
 Previously, 3D scenes have been displayed on 2D monitors, now users can view 3D scenes in true 3D.

+// TODO: bring in a simplified version of the spatial argument here

 ### Body Movement
 There is a wide variety of devices that can sense the movement of the human body.
 These interactions allow users to have more freedom when expressing themselves which enables opportunities not yet seen.